 And the impact notional amount is defined as:

 At the end of each hour, the 1-hour premium is calculated as the simple average (i.e. TWAP) of the 60 premiums calculated over the course of the last hour.
-The funding rate is then calculated as:
+Applying the dampening function (clamp) mentioned above, the funding rate is then calculated as:

 Index Price for Funding

-Funding payments occur on-chain, so the calculation of funding payments from the funding rate uses an on-chain index given by a MakerDAO v2 oracle.
-The funding rate itself is calculated off-chain, and uses an off-chain index which is updated more frequently than the on-chain index.
-The indices are each calculated the same way, as the median spot price from seven exchanges: Binance, Bitfinex, Bitstamp, Coinbase Pro, Gemini, Kraken, and Upbit.
+Funding payments occur on-chain, so the calculation of funding payments from the funding rate makes use of an on-chain index price given by a MakerDAO v2 oracle.
+The funding rate itself is calculated off-chain, and makes use of an off-chain index which is updated more frequently than the on-chain index.

 Funding Rate Updates

 After the funding rate is calculated by dYdX, it is immediately sent to the funding rate smart contract.
+The smart contract will apply bounding as described below, and the rate will be rounded, toward zero, to the nearest value representable on the smart contract.
 Once the Ethereum transaction is mined, the new funding rate takes effect and is used to update account balances every second.

 Funding Rate Limits